5 from 30 votes

 PRO TIPS

-Crumble Your Rice – When cooking with dried out, day old rice straight from the refrigerator, you’ll notice that your rice may be clumpy and dried together.
-You want to make sure to crumble your rice as you’re cooking it so each rice grain gets cooked and coated in all of the delicious aromatics and flavors.
+Crumble Old Rice – When cooking with dried out, day old rice straight from the refrigerator, you’ll notice that the rice may be clumped and dried together.
+Crumble the rice as you add it to your wok or pan – this ensures each rice grain gets cooked and coated in all of the delicious aromatics and flavors (versus having clumps of unseasoned rice in the finished dish).

-You can store this in an airtight container in the refrigerator for 2-3 days.
-I don’t like to freeze my Thai Fried Rice but if you want, you can freeze in an airtight container or freezer safe bag for 2-3 weeks.
+Storage + Reheating – Store any leftover Thai Fried Rice in an airtight container in the refrigerator for 2-3 days.
+You can also freeze in an airtight container or freezer safe bag for 2-3 weeks.

 I like to reheat fried rice in a hot wok or pan; I heat up 2-3 tablespoons of oil and give it a quick stir fry over high heat.
 You can also reheat it in the microwave with a damp paper towel to help steam the rice and properly reheat it.